pschaldenbrand/AniPainter/README.md

 # AniPainter
 Animate a video or paint an image by running our stroke-based rendering algorithm over your video/image.
 Convert your image/video into a list of brush stroke instructions for a robot painter.
 We use a TinkerKit Braccio robot arm.
-Robot code available at: https://create.arduino.cc/editor/skeeter_man/c5805760-4e8c-48e7-898d-a6abf2ed9097/preview
+[Robot code is available here](https://create.arduino.cc/editor/skeeter_man/c5805760-4e8c-48e7-898d-a6abf2ed9097/preview)

 <p align="center">